-- Independent Inquiry: one flagged course
+Independent Inquiry: one flagged course

 Courses that may be used to fulfill core curriculum and flag requirements are identified in the Course Schedule.
 They may be used simultaneously to fulfill other requirements, unless otherwise specified.
 Please note, students may not earn the cultural diversity and global cultures flags from the same course.
 Students are encouraged to discuss options with a departmental academic adviser.

-- Foundations: 15 semester hours, consisting of the following courses: Arts and Entertainment Technologies 304 and 307; and nine semester hours chosen from Arts and Entertainment Technologies 305, 306, 317, and 318.
+- Foundations: 15 semester hours, consisting of the following courses: Arts and Entertainment Technologies 304 and 310; and nine semester hours of lower-division coursework in Arts and Entertainment Technologies.